 Heading to Rome and want to learn more about the Jewish Ghetto?
 Whether you’re Jewish or interested in other cultures, this is one of the most prized areas of Rome today.
 In this article, we’ll cover the top things to see in the Jewish Ghetto.

 Pro Tip: Planning your trip to Rome?
 Bookmark this post in a “Rome” folder in your browser so you can easily circle back to it when you’re traveling.
 Also, check out our dedicated guide to Rome for more resources to help you plan your trip and our top-rated Rome tours.

-9 Things to Do in the Jewish Ghetto
+What To See in the Jewish Ghetto

-After you finish with the 9 things to see in the Jewish Ghetto, use the toggle menu below to check out another of Rome’s most famous attractions.
+After you finish exploring the Jewish Ghetto, use the toggle menu below to check out Rome’s other neighborhoods and their most famous attractions.

 9. Palazzo Mattei